David-OConnor/pyflow/README.md

 allowing reproducable dependency graphs. `Poetry` improves upon `Pipenv's` API, speed, and dependency resolution, as well as improving the packaging and distributing process by using a consolidating project config.
-Both are sensitive to the Python environment used to run them, and won't work correctly if it's not as expected.
+Both are sensitive to the environment they run in, and won't work correctly if it's not as expected.

 `Conda` addresses these problems elegantly, but maintains a separate repository